Windows 10 Laptop not recognizing headphones? Here how to fix it

 - Plug your headphone into another port and see if it solves the problem.

-- Also, open services console window using services.msc here check and make sure Windows audio and Windows audio endpoint builder service on running state.
+- Also, open services console window using services.msc here check and make sure Windows audio and Windows audio endpoint builder service are on running state.

 If you have installed the Realtek software, open the Realtek HD Audio Manager, and check the “Disable front panel jack detection” option, under connector settings in the right side panel.
 The headphones and other audio devices work without any problem.